roselandroche/roselandroche/README.md

 - Expanding my professional network

-- Starting my career as a Junior Developer
+- Working as a Junior Developer

+- Learning WordPress, PHP, and Drupal

 - Consistently contributing to GitHub with personal projects